Wathithichris/Wathithichris/README.md

 ======================================================================================================================================

 My name is Chris Wathithi, an investment student at ICIFA College KE pursuing a Cerified Investment and Financial Analyst certification.
+I am passionate about finance and technology, and look leverage Python in financial applications.

 * 💻 My interests lie within the field of quantitative finance
 * 🧠  I'm learning Python and SQL